engine-plus/document/EnginePlusDescription_en.md

 Assumption: You are familiar with AWS.
 Prepare:
  - `SSH key` user is ec2-user.
- - `IAM role`: `ssm:*`,`aws-marketplace:*`.
+ - `IAM role`: `ssm:*`,`aws-marketplace:*`,`rds:CreateDBInstance`.
- - Security Group Ids:one for EnginePlus instance, another for cluster instances.
+ - Security Group Ids:one for EnginePlus server instance, another for cluster instances.
- - VPC subnetId.
- - MySQL RDS.
+ - MySQL RDS.(Currently,we will create MySQL RDS automatically in EnginePlus-Enterprise by Cloudformation,the RDS could be connect by your vpc network).
+ - VPC subnetIds(at least 2 availability zones for DBSubnetGroup when create MySQL RDS,but EnginePlus server only need one subnetId).

+  By the words,we hope you sign in AWS Marketplace using IAM role that includes `ssm:*`,`aws-marketplace:*`,`rds:CreateDBInstance`, if your AWS account for marketplace is not the IAM role you will use in EnginePlus,please allow the permission`rds:CreateDBInstance` for your AWS account.

 You can generate those in AWS.
 > **Notice**: